 Why Get a Docker Certification?

-Below are a few of the key concepts based on their weightage that you should get hands-on while you start preparing for a DCA certification:
+Below are a few of the key concepts - and their weightage - that you should get hands-on experience with while preparing for a DCA certification:

-This part essentially covers Basics of Docker and Container Orchestration; and carries about 25% of the total mark of your DCA exam.
-Additionally, you are also required to learn various Container Orchestration Tools that help automate the process of managing containers.
+This part essentially covers the basics of Docker and container orchestration; and carries about 25% of the total mark of your DCA exam.
+Additionally, you are also required to learn various container orchestration tools.

 - Manage a stack of running services

-- Communication among Docker Applications and Legacy Systems
+- Communication in Docker applications and legacy systems

-An essential part of this content ensures that you learn the basics of container orchestration, including tools that automate deployment of containerized applications, manage release updates, and configure failed containers.
+Ensures you learn the basics of container orchestration, including containerized application deployment, managing release updates, and configuring failed containers.
 On successful completion of this part, it is expected that you’ll be able to create your first orchestrated, containerized application.

-Both Kubernetes and Docker Swarm are popular choices of container orchestration.
-In essence, Kubernetes focuses on open-source and modular orchestration, offering an efficient container orchestration solution for high-demand applications with complex configuration.
+Both Kubernetes and Docker Swarm are popular choices for container orchestration.
+Kubernetes focuses on open-source and modular orchestration, offering an efficient container orchestration solution for high-demand applications with complex configurations.
 On the other hand, Docker Swarm emphasizes ease of use, making it most suitable for simple applications that are quick to deploy and easy to manage.
-As you prepare for the DCA exam, you are required to have a working knowledge of both of these tools and should be aware of their most appropriate use-cases in different scenarios.
+As you prepare for the DCA exam, you are required to have a working knowledge of both of these tools.

 Installation and Configuration

-This is considered to be the most crucial part of the entire DCA learning.
-Though Installation and Configuration accounts for 15% of your total score, it should be noted that in a real-world a thorough knowledge of these concepts would come in handy almost regularly.
+This is considered the most crucial part of the entire DCA learning.
+Though installation and configuration account for 15% of your total score, it should be noted that in the real world, a thorough knowledge of these concepts comes in handy almost regularly.

-As an essential part, you will also familiarize yourself with the Docker Universal Control Plane (UCP), Docker Daemon and the Docker Trusted Registry (DTR).
+This part familiarizes you with the Docker Universal Control Plane (UCP), Docker Daemon, and the Docker Trusted Registry (DTR).

 Security & Networking